sajib-mandal/Algorithms/README.md

 # Algorithms
-CLRS algorithms implement in Python.
+CLRS(Introduction To Algorithms) algorithms implement in Python.